These interviews help universities to decide whether they wish to offer you a place on the course so it’s important to be prepared.

 Check where and when your interview is.
 If you are applying for a university far away, makes sure you have a planned route and then check travel updates so you won’t hit delays on the way.
 Prepare yourself for the types of questions they may ask and familiarise yourself with the information they have provided you.
 It might even be an idea to stay overnight in the city your interview is in, which not only places you closer to the university, but also gives you a chance to get to know what the surrounding area is like.

 Try not to be late, but if you are travelling make sure you have all contacts with you so you are able to call ahead and explain the situation.

 Have a good night’s rest beforehand and make sure you have a substantial breakfast so you can perform well in tests, interviews and any interactions you may face.

-Remember to dress to impress and those first impressions can mean the world.
+Remember to dress to impress as those first impressions can mean the world.
 If you dress smart and present yourself well then this will get you off to a good start.

 They may ask surprise questions or something unfamiliar, usually, this is to see how you work under pressure, or to see what type of personality you have, remember just to do your best!
 Lastly, remember to ask the interviewers questions too.
 When you ask questions it shows that you are passionate and have been thinking responsibly about the course.

 There are a number of questions you may be asked, such as: